 - Dry roast the pasi paruppu or moong dal in pressure cooker (without closing the cooker) for about 4 to 5 minutes or until the raw smell goes away.
 Make sure you keep stirring so that the yellow mung beans don't get burnt at the bottom.
 While dry roasting you can use low heat.
 The color of the moong dal shouldn't change, it should stay yellow.

 - Once the dal is dry roasted well, add the ghee and roast for another 2 minutes, while you keep stirring.

 - Add the sugar, water and coconut milk and mix the ingredients well.

 - Close the pressure cooker with the lid (make sure to use a large sized cooker at least 5 to 6 liters size or 6 quart size and also make sure you put the safety valve and follow the instructions in the manual while using the pressure cooker).

 - Cook in medium heat for about 10 minutes or until 2 whistles come.
 Allow the pressure cooker to cool down.

 - Meanwhile you can dissolve the saffron strands in a little coconut milk (2 to 3 tablespoons of coconut milk is enough for this).

 - Once the pressure cooker is cooled, you can open the cooker and see if the dal is cooked well and soft enough in texture.

 - Now gently mash the cooked moong dal using a spoon or ladle which will make it more perfect for pudding like texture.

-- Add the cardamom powder (or clove), and dissolved saffron to the moong dal coconut milk mixture and heat in low heat for another 2 minutes.
+- Also add the cardamom powder, and dissolved saffron to the moong dal coconut milk mixture and simmer the payasam in low heat for another 2 minutes.
 Now your sweet mung bean dessert or pasi paruppu payasam is ready to serve!
 Enjoy the dessert hot or cold as you wish!